Bilawal Bhutto Unveils Party Election Manifesto; Vows To Bring Improvement In Lives Of Poorer - UrduPoint

 Bilawal Bhutto claimed that the solution to all of the country's problems is outlined in the PPP manifesto, and he reiterated the commitment to lead Pakistan out of all challenges.

-He praised the loyal leaders and workers of his party in KP, urging them to inform the youth about the party's manifesto and its significant services for the country.
+He praised the loyal leaders and workers of his party in KP, urging them to inform the youth about the party's manifesto and its significant services to the country.

 He highlighted his performance as the country's foreign minister in the last 16 months of the previous government, expressing pride in it and stating that he could fight an election based on it.